'Terrified' doctors risking their health fighting coronavirus dealt another blow -- pay cuts

 "It was very upsetting.
 It almost seemed physician altruism was being manipulated by hospital systems," said one Manhattan physician who has received many "volunteer" requests.
 "It also made it seem like a physician's life was not worth as much.
 It would be one thing if they asked everyone to be volunteers, but that's not the case."

 The pay structure for doctors is complicated.
-Medical facilities can employ doctors directly or through contacting agencies.
+Medical facilities can employ doctors directly or through contracting agencies.
 Doctors can be salaried, but the physicians interviewed by Fox News largely were paid either hourly or by "relative value units (RVU)" or a combination of both.

 RVUs are an imperfect way to calculate physicians' productively.
 The more patients a doctor sees, the more RVUs they generate.
 The more RVUs they generate, the more money they get paid.

-Since the overall caseload is down in many emergency rooms, doctors are getting pay cuts in the form of reduced hours or fewer RVUs generated during their shifts.
+Since the overall caseload is down in many emergency rooms, doctors are seeing fewer patients, which means they are generating fewer RVUs during their shifts.

 Coronavirus cases are much more labor and time-intensive, especially given the effort to suit up with protective gear and properly take it off afterward treating the patient.